Environmental performance of construction works

 The Environmental Performance of Buildings (MPG) helps design and construct buildings more sustainably.
-The MPG indicates the environmental impact of a building; the lower the MPG score, the more sustainable the building.
-The score is expressed in euros per square meter of gross floor area (GFA) per year.
-In the Netherlands, calculating the environmental performance of new buildings is mandatory.
-The method is described in the Environmental Performance Assessment Method for Construction Works, a standardized measurement method based on the European standard EN 15804.
+The MPG indicates the environmental impact of a building: the lower the MPG score, the more sustainable the building.
+The score is expressed in euros per square metre of gross floor area (GFA) per year.
+In the Netherlands, it is mandatory to calculate the environmental performance of new buildings.
+The method is described in the Environmental Performance Assessment Method for Construction Works, a uniform measurement method based on the European standard EN 15804.

 MPG and MKI: what’s the difference?